dimsemenov/photoswipe-dynamic-caption-plugin/README.md

 - Right side of the main image - `pswp__dynamic-caption--aside`.
 - "Mobile" (by default just pinned to bottom) - `pswp__dynamic-caption--mobile`

+If the caption is near left horizontal edge - it gets class `pswp__dynamic-caption--on-hor-edge`.

-Feel free to adjust it in the plugin CSS file (and use media queries if you need):
+Feel free to adjust styles in the plugin CSS file (and use media queries if you need):

 ```css
 .pswp__dynamic-caption--aside {